dbt-labs/dbt-project-evaluator/docs/index.md

 ## Limitations

-### BigQuery and Databricks
+### BigQuery, Databricks, and Microsoft Fabric Data Warehouse

-BigQuery current support for recursive CTEs is limited and Databricks SQL doesn't support recursive CTEs.
+BigQuery has limited support for recursive CTEs, while Databricks SQL and Microsoft Fabric Data Warehouse do not support them.

 For those Data Warehouses, the model `int_all_dag_relationships` needs to be created by looping CTEs instead.
 The number of loops is configured with `max_depth_dag` and defaulted to 9.
 This means that dependencies between models of more than 9 levels of separation won't show in the model `int_all_dag_relationships` but tests on the DAG will still be correct.
 With a number of loops higher than 9 BigQuery sometimes raises an error saying the query is too complex.